HyperFunOriginal/LudiPhys/README.md

 scrollwheel: change camera speed

 '[' and ']': changes simulation accuracy; how many interactions are actually calculated

+'I': Keybind for iron, use together with launch particle and spawn particle buttons.

 # How to load source code?